 - Continue with the inspection for the next two to three days.

-The measures that you take to eradicate the raccoons like light, noise, and odor can be tolerated by them for a while so that means you need to keep it up for quite a long time until they can no longer take it.
-You have to be consistent in applying these methods for a span of three days or more.
+The measures that you take to eradicate the raccoons, like light, noise, and odor, can be tolerated by them for a while, so that means you need to keep it up for quite a long time until they can no longer take it.

 You should also contact them if you are not entirely certain about what you should do with them.
 They will offer assistance and implore humane methods of removing the wild creatures from your residence.